 Check the owner’s manual to see the service interval and change the chaincase oil if it’s past due.
 You should also inspect the chaincase oil for metal particles or a milky appearance, which indicates water contamination.
 Change the oil using a formula specifically designed for snowmobiles so that your vehicle is properly lubricated and its drivetrain components keep their longevity.

 Lubrication prevents rust and ensures smooth operation when your sled is back in action.
 So, grease all suspension and drivetrain components, including the fittings, to push out dirt and moisture.
-Additionally, apply a light coating of lubricant (such as WD-40) to exposed metal parts like the frame and suspension to prevent rust.
+Additionally, apply a light coating of lubricant, such as WD-40, to exposed metal parts like the frame and suspension to prevent rust.
 Be careful not to spray belts or rubber components.
+Apply with a grease gun, pumping until fresh grease appears and old/dirty grease is pushed out.
+This flushes out moisture and dirt, ensuring parts are well-protected during storage and ready for next season.

 7. Maintain the battery